Sandboxie Plus 1.17.2 / Classic 5.72.2 – Free Isolation Tool

 • RamDisk support, introduced in the latest insider build, enables the creation of a virtual disk in your system’s memory using the ImDisk driver.
 This feature can enhance file access speed and increase confidentiality, as all data stored in the virtual disk is discarded when it is unmounted, either manually or automatically upon reboot.

-• We’re developing Encrypted Box Image support to provide maximum security for your sensitive information.
+• Encrypted Box Image support is currently under development to strengthen protection for sensitive data.
 This upcoming feature allows you to establish encrypted sandboxed environments, ensuring superior protection for your confidential data.
 Initially, the box file root will be mounted directly from an AES-XTS-encrypted box image, though support for additional ciphers is also planned.
 Exciting future updates to this foundational functionality will introduce secure box passphrase handling and a crucial driver extension to strictly prevent applications outside the encrypted sandbox from accessing your sandboxed files.

 Enhanced network filtering and redirection